 - Cyril of DuRhum has reviewed three Savanna rums (in French), well worth a read and interviewed some of the principals of the company in 2015 (also in French).

-- Nico Rumlover of Coeur de Chauffe also took a look at some juice from here (agan, in French) as part of a series of posts on high ester rums, including Jamaicans.
+- Nico Rumlover of Coeur de Chauffe also took a look at some juice from here (again, in French) as part of a series of posts on high ester rums, including Jamaicans.
+More of his history is here.

-(Note: because the company has been active for so long, this list is the best I could come up with and I may have missed a few…but as always, it’s a good starting point, and is good as of 2017).
+(Note: because the company has been active for so long, this list is the best I could come up with and I may have missed a few…but as always, it’s a good starting point, and is good as of 2017.
+I updated as I found new ones and had the time).

 - Vieux Rhum Bourbon 49% ABV (year unknown – may not be Savanna)